Food from Turkey

 The surest way to capture the essence

-of a countrys culture is through the cuisine, and
+of a countrys culture is through its local cuisine.

-them.
-Some are only prepared in home kitchens, so I am elated
+Some are prepared and may be found only in home kitchens,

 Among the culinary delights of Turkey